Rules & Guidelines

 Finals Qualification.
 Members participating in at least eight (8) endorsed races (six (6) for Gold Card Members) at Better Barrel Races endorsed shows by December 31 will qualify to enter the BBR World Finals.
 An endorsed race is defined as each separate race or go-round that is not restricted based on age, sex, etc. of the rider at a show that has received written confirmation of endorsement from Better Barrel Races and is listed in the Better Barrel Races web site calendar of events.
 Endorsed shows will have the Better Barrel Races logo included on their advertising, and will have membership applications and information available at the show.

-Awards Points/Standings Members participating in BBR endorsed shows will earn points towards year-end standings and awards.
-Year-end awards will be given in each region.
-Regional awards and prizes may vary based on membership with regions based on membership numbers per region.
-Members participating in an endorsed race will receive 5 base points in their respective division for participation.
+Awards Points/Standings.
+Members participating in BBR approved shows will earn points towards year-end Regional Standings and awards.
+Year-end awards will be given in each region based on points earned in open or non-futurity competition.
+Regional awards and prizes may vary based on membership numbers per region.
+Members participating in an approved race will receive 5 base points in their respective division for participation.
 In addition to the base points awarded, the highest placing member in each division will receive the maximum number of awards bonus points offered by the show, the second highest member in each division will receive the maximum bonus points minus 1, and so on until all possible bonus points are awarded.
 See Exhibit A for maximum Awards Bonus Points offered at a show.
-Members placing on more than one horse in the same division will only receive bonus points for their highest placing run but will still receive their base points for each run. (i.e. Someone placing 1st and 2nd in the same division at a race with $1000 added money will receive 5 base points and 25 bonus points for the 1st place horse and 5 base points for the 2nd place horse for a total of 35 points in that division.)
-Runs with penalties will not receive any points.
-Points will be awarded in 5 divisions based on 0.5 second splits regardless of the format of the show, and totals will be kept for each member in each division.
-The BBR Points Standings will include points from BBR Qualifier shows and results from the BBR World Finals.
-For the Finals Standings, a member keeps points only from the division in which they have the highest standing.
+Members placing on more than one horse in the same division will only receive bonus points for their highest placing run but will still receive their base points for each run. (i.e. Someone placing 1st and 2nd in the same division at a race with $1000 added money will receive 5 base points and 20 bonus points for the 1st place horse and 5 base points for the 2nd place horse for a total of 30 points in that division.)
+Points will be awarded in 5 divisions based on 0.5 second intervals for the 1st – 4th division and a full 1 second interval for the 5th division.
+Runs with penalties, and/or runs more than 3 seconds slower than the winning time will not receive any points, regardless of the format of the show.
+Totals will be kept for each member in each division.
+The Regional Points Standings will include points from BBR approved shows and the BBR World Finals events.
+For the End of Season Standings, a member keeps points only from the division in which they have the highest standing.
 Points from other divisions will be dropped allowing lower places to move up.
 Points are accumulated per calendar year (Jan 1 – Dec 31).

 Arena Rules.
 Specific arena rules are left to the discretion of the producer.
 These rules must be included in advertising or made available to contestant upon their request.
 Rules should also be posted prominently at the arena office.